M00Alaa/customer-transaction-app/README.md

 🔗 Check it out here: https://customer-transaction-app.vercel.app/

+Run `json-server --watch db.json` to

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Starting JSON Server

+Before running the application, ensure your JSON server is running to serve data.
+To start the JSON server, run: `json-server --watch db.json` This command will watch db.json for changes and serve its data at `http://localhost:3000/`.

 ## Code scaffolding